Integrals of $\psi$-classes on twisted double ramification cycles and spaces of differentials: Top- psi for spin components

 Using Assumption~\ref{assumption} we denote by $\cA_g^\sp$ the unique polynomial extending $\cA_g^\sp$.
 We will prove the following refinement of the identities of Lemma~\ref{lem:identities} taking into account the spin parity.

 \begin{lemma} For all even $k$, and all vectors $a$ with even entries, we have:

 where $R(a)$ is the evaluation of the polynomial expression

 in $b$ at $b=0$. \end{lemma} Concering equation \eqref{eqn:Agspinid3}, it will turn out a posteriori from our formula that the term $R(a)$ vanishes.
 However, this is not obvious from the basic properties of $\cA_g$, so for now we state the lemma in the slightly complicated version above. \begin{proof} First, we note that Lemma~\ref{Lem:kdiffspinsplitting} is only valid for odd values of $a$ and $k$.
-Moreover, by definition $\cA_{g}^\sp(a)=\psi_1^{2g-3+n}\cdot [\oM_g(a)]^\sp$ if $a_1$ is either negative or not divisible by $k$.
+Moreover, by definition

+if $a_1$ is either negative or not divisible by $k$.
 For all three identities above, the strategy is to prove the corresponding identity with these constraints and write their polynomial extension for even values of $a$.

 Identity~\eqref{eqn:Agspinid1} follows immediately from the property $\pi^* \DR_g^\sp(a) = \DR_g^\sp(a,k)$ from Assumption \ref{assumption}.\footnote{Alternatively, it can be proven using only the polynomiality of $\cA_g^\mathrm{spin}$ and property (3) from Assumption \ref{assumption}, since for $a,k$ odd, the cycle $[\oM_{g}(a,k)]^\sp$ is the pull-back of $[\oM_{g}(a)]^\sp$.
 Note however that for a later part of the argument we need the full strength of part (2) of Assumption \ref{assumption}, and thus we cannot omit it.}